 He lives in New York City and teaches creative writing at Hunter College and New York University, where he received a 2013 Outstanding Teaching Award.

-Saïd Sayrafiezadeh is the author of Brief Encounters with the Enemy, which was shortlisted for the 2014 PEN/Robert W. Bingham Fiction Prize; the critically acclaimed memoir When Skateboards Will Be Free; and A Beginner’s Guide to Estrangement.
+Saïd Sayrafiezadeh is the author of Brief Encounters with the Enemy, which was shortlisted for the 2014 PEN/Robert W. Bingham Fiction Prize; the critically acclaimed memoir When Skateboards Will Be Free.
+Most recently, he is the author of the short story collection American Estrangement.
 His work has appeared in The New Yorker, The Paris Review, Granta, McSweeney’s, The New York Times and The Best American Nonrequired Reading, among other publications.
 He is the recipient of a 2010 Whiting Writers’ Award for nonfiction and a 2012 fiction fellowship from the Cullman Center for Scholars and Writers.
 Playwriting fellowships include New York Foundation for the Arts, New York Theatre Workshop and Sundance Theatre Lab.
 His play, “All Fall Away,” was produced in London at Theatre 503.
 He lives in New York City and teaches creative writing at Hunter College and New York University, where he received a 2013 Outstanding Teaching Award.

 BRIEF ENCOUNTERS WITH THE ENEMY (Fiction, 2013)